If there is one area of education that is filled with accusations of being inadequate in the US, it would be STEM.

 Quality of STEM Education in Schools

 One of the essential abilities that a student should have after a STEM education is the ability to think.
-Not just to think but to think in a technical sense to solve problems.
+Not just to think but to think technically to solve problems.

 This is often termed critical thinking or the way scientists think, leading them to make discoveries.